The 3 P’s for Identifying Anxiety

 Anxiety is a bodily response that is pronounced, pervasive and prolonged and is felt physically in the body.

-There are a number of anxiety symptoms associated with the experience of anxiety.
+There are a number of symptoms associated with the experience of anxiety.
 Some may be present constantly, others may change in intensity over time.

 Anxiety symptoms include: